-Each Summit crew must have at least two BSA registered adult Advisors for Boy Scout Troops, one Advisor must be at least 21 years of age; the second Advisor must be at least 18 years of age.
+Each Summit crew must have at least 2 BSA registered adult advisors, 21 years of age or older.
 Each crew is required to have a majority of youth participants, and the maximum number of adults (21 and over) is four (4) per 12 total participants.
-A participant 18 through 20 years of age may be counted as a youth or be an assistant adult leader, but must tent with someone 18 years of age or older and must use the appropriate adult restroom and shower facilities.
+A participant 18 through 20 years of age must tent with someone 18 years of age or older and must use the appropriate adult restroom and shower facilities.
 All participants over 18 must have completed Youth Protection Training.
+Adult Advisors are responsible for tent assignments.